alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 *   **Testability:** Tests can assert success/failure and inspect the specific error (`Code`, type, message) via `Match`/`IsSuccess`, without `try/catch` scaffolding.

 ### Where `Result` fits (and where it doesn’t)
-Rule of thumb: use `T?` (or `Maybe<T>`) for expected absence (no reason needed).
-Use `Result<TSuccess, TError>` when you want a typed reason and fail-fast composition.
+Rule of thumb:

+- Use `T?` (or `Maybe<T>`) for expected absence (no reason needed).
 For reference types, `T?` is a static annotation, not a runtime guarantee.
+- Use `Result<TSuccess, TError>` when you want a typed reason and fail-fast composition.

 `Result` fits **domain logic** (expected failures you handle).
 It doesn’t replace `exceptions`.[^always-valid]

-1.  **Infrastructure:** Common approach: let infra throw and handle at boundaries (middleware/logging/global handlers).
-Alternative: catch/bridge infra exceptions into `Result` at the repo/client boundary for uniform “no-throw” composition.
+1.  **Infrastructure:** Either let infra throw and handle at boundaries, or catch/bridge exceptions into `Result` at repo/client boundaries for uniform composition.
 2.  **Bugs:** Throw for programmer errors (null args, impossible states, broken invariants).
 Use `Result` for expected, user/domain-driven failures.
-3.  **Accumulation:** `Bind` stops at the first `Error` (fail-fast).
-If you need to collect *all* validation errors, use a validation/combine API that accumulates errors instead of short-circuiting.
+3.  **Accumulation:** `Bind` is fail-fast.
+Use validation/combine types to accumulate errors.

 ### Putting it together
 #### Example: deactivate a user
 We want to deactivate a user given an `id` from an HTTP request (received as a **string**, parsed to an `int`).[^id]

-> **Note:** I’m using an HTTP API purely as a boundary example. `Result` isn’t “for HTTP”; it’s for any place you want explicit, composable success/failure (CLI commands, message handlers, background jobs, UI workflows, etc.).
+> **Note:** HTTP is just a boundary example; `Result` works anywhere you want explicit, composable success/failure (CLI, jobs, message handlers, UI workflows, etc.).

-We'll use the same `Error` payload from earlier (this is **not** part of `Result` itself).

 ```csharp
 public class User